Please ensure Javascript is enabled for purposes of website accessibility

 A. Residential Construction

-1. New construction and substantial improvement of any residential structure shall:
+1. New construction and substantial improvement of any residentia[ structure shall have the lowest floor, including basement, elevated to at least one foot

-c.
-Basements constructed in accordance with these regulations must not be used for sleeping purposes.
+4. Basements constructed in accordance with these regulations must not be used for sleeping purposes.

-d. be certified by a registered professional engineer that the floodproofing measures used in the structure satisfy the Flood Proofing Code of Harwood.
+6. New construction and substantial improvement of any residential structure shall be certified by a registered professional engineer that the floodproofing measures used in the structure satisry the Flood Proofing Code of Harwood.

 B. Nonresidential Construction

-2. Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy; and
+2. Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects ofbuoyancy; and

 C. Manufactured Homes